The Challenger Muay Thai

 The Challenger Muay Thai is a reality-based television series, nominated for the International Emmy Award for Best Non-Scripted Entertainment in 2012, that follows 16 aspiring Muay Thai middleweight fighters, from around the world, as they compete in a series of outdoor challenges and sanctioned matches held in Malaysia.

 Each week, the fighters are trained by Hanarong and Nugget McNaught.
 Every match consists of five rounds, each lasting between five and 15 minutes.

-The winner received US$100,000 and bragging rights as "The Challenger Muay Thai Champion".
+The winner receives US$100,000 and bragging rights as "The Challenger Muay Thai Champion".

 The Challenger Muaythai was shown on AXN, Prime Time, every Thursday, created by Riaz Mehta and produced by Imagine Group and The Group Entertainment, under sanctioning of the World Muaythai Council (WMC), the world's governing body for the sport of muaythai.